beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 A binding is created with a binding annotation in the host element’s local DOM.

-First at all we must know the kind of Data binding.
+First of all, we must know the kind of Data binding.

 A binding annotation consists of a property name or subproperty name enclosed in curly brackets ({{}}) or square brackets ([[]]).